paulyasi/forest-monk-theme/README.md

-Forest Monk Theme for Emacs
+Forest Monk Theme
 =================

-Forest Monk Theme for Emacs24 with deftheme support Based on color-theme-calm-forest
+Forest Monk Theme for Emacs 24 and Vim
+Based on color-theme-calm-forest

 Examples: